intel/intel-extension-for-tensorflow/docs/guide/how_to_enable_profiler.md

   ```

 * Run TensorBoard:
-  After executing the above sample code, you will find the log files in ./data/logs/profiler_demo, run TensorBoard with following command:
+  After executing the above sample code, you will find the log files in ./data/logs/profiler_demo.
+Then, run TensorBoard with following command:
   ```
   tensorboard --logdir=./data/logs/profiler_demo --bind_all
   ```